theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Viewing the FastQC results
 --------------------------

 If we were working on our local computers, we would be able to look at each of these HTML files by opening them in a web browser.
-However, to look at a summary vesion of the Fastqc html files- we need to create a summary file.
+However, to look at a summary version of the Fastqc html files- we need to create a summary file.

-However, these files are currently sitting on Katana, where our local computer can not see them.
-And, since we are only logging into the Katana  via the command line - it does not have any web browser setup to display these files either.
+These files are currently sitting on Wolfpack, where our local computer cannot see them.
+And, since we are only logging into the Wolfpack via the command line - it does not have any web browser setup to display these files either.

 So the easiest way to look at these webpage summary reports will be to transfer them to our local computers (i.e. your laptop).